Vision / Intent:

 Where will assessed work be found?

-Baseline and end of Unit assessments are kept in pupils’ Progress Folders.
+End of block and end of Unit assessments are kept in pupils’ Progress Folders.
 In year 11 practice examination papers are kept in their progress folder and inform next steps.

 How often will pupils complete an assessed piece of work?